mertgulerx/hospital-appointment-system-java/README.md

     <img src="images/mainmenu.png" alt="Logo" width="648" height="">
   </a>

-Hospi is essentially a university project for Object Oriented Programming Class and it is my first ever big Java project.
+Hospi is essentially a university project for Object Oriented Programming Class and it is my first ever large Java project.
 It has many great features that coded with **_love_** and designed with JavaFX.

 Some of the features are: